 - Water flowers to keep them pretty and producing because it makes you happy!

 Water your containers every day (north-facing or shaded pots may only need every other, even in the hottest weather – check the pot to see if it’s wet at least an inch down).
 During the hottest weather your hanging plants may even need twice a day (morning and evening).

 TIP: if you’re like me and do not want to be bothered with watering some pots twice a day, add water-absorbing crystals to your potting soil when planting and you’ll be able to go longer between watering.
-Read this article for more on how I plant containers to thrive all season.

 #2 Watering Priority: Vegetables & Fruits